 All the help you need to prepare, search, evaluate, bid, secure and get moved into your next home.

 We are buying agents.
-We look for homes (and other assets) and seek to acquire them on behalf of our clients.
+We search for homes and seek to acquire them on behalf of our clients.
 As far as the law is concerned, we are estate agents – we just happen to act for buyers, not sellers.
 We buy properties between £500,000 and £50m.
 Some clients just want help looking for a new home, some want help to evaluate a property and to negotiate the best deal.
-Spending a six figure sum is something most people do on average every seven years.
+Spending a six figure sum is something most people do on average every ten years.

 According to Rightmove sellers typically accepted around 5% (£11,000) less than their final asking price.
 Zoopla says that it’s just 3.86% and figures published by Hometrack suggest that an average buyer pays 97% of the asking price.

 Over the past decade, on average our clients paid £143,000 (11%) less!